dcthree/ancient-greek-lexica/LEXICA.md

 # ancient-greek-lexica

-Lexica in *italics* are too fragmentary to include.
+Lexica in *italics* are probably too fragmentary to include.

 ## Lexica:
 - [X] *Aristophanes of Byzantium* (fragmentary) (257-180 BCE)